QingYang-Luo/Lammps_examples/README.md

 # Lammps-codes
+MD simulation for calculating the thermal properties of molten salts.
+Including:
-Some Lammps codes that successfully got good result First the kinetic swap method for calculate NaCl thermal conductivity
+kinetic swap method for calculate NaCl thermal conductivity enthalpy simulation for KNO3